Shuffle/Shuffle-docs/docs/configuration.md

 ### Incoming Domain Whitelisting

-When using Shuffle in the cloud, the incoming IP by defaut will be be from our cloud functions.
-The range is not static, and may wary wildly based on region.
-Here's a list:
+When using Shuffle in the cloud (*.shuffler.io), the incoming IP to your services by default will be be from our cloud functions.
+The range is not static, and may wary based on region.
+Here's a list (mostly IPv6 as of 2023):

 ```
-Default: 107.178.231.0/24
+Default (London): 2600:1900:2000:2a:400::0 -> 2600:1900:2000:2a:400::ff
+Euroean Union (eu): TBA
+United States (us): TBA
+Canada (ca): TBA
+India (in): TBA

 Test: 107.178.232.0/24
-Canada: TBD
 ```

 ### Proxy settings